ddprrt/ddprrt.github.io/_posts/2016-02-05-topconf-at.md

 Phil, Alessandro, Henning and Kahlil.

 My former client "BGT", who sponsored the event and had some great time with us.
-Also to my current employer Dynatrace who sponsored, and all my colleagues who came to the event.
+My current employer Dynatrace who sponsored, and all my colleagues who came to the event.
-Speaking to you inbetween sessions was valuable and immediate feedback to react quickly.
+Speaking to you in-between sessions was valuable and immediate feedback to react quickly.

 All the attendees who joined us at the conference, at lunch, at the bars.
 Seeing you all engage in wonderful discussions and having so much fun together was constantly